thiagotts/JRandom/README.md

 jrandom
 =======

-Java implementation of a gatherer of true random numbers from publicly available services.
+Java implementation of a collector of true random numbers from publicly available services.